 In partnership with Southwest Detroit Environmental Vision, Grace in Action/Radical Productions, Detroit-Hamtramck Coalition, Detroit Hispanic Development Corporation, CHASS Clinic, Eastside Residents Environmental Health Working Group, Michigan Environmental Justice Coalition, Green Door Initiative, Eastside Community Network, Justice for Beniteau Residents, Capuchin Soup Kitchen, Be a Good Neighbor Project, the Georgia St. Collective and We Want Green Too on Detroit’s east side.

 Community Education on Air Quality

 Providing presentations and workshops on health-related impacts of poor air quality

-The Ecology Center is providing community education about air quality and related health impacts.
+The Ecology Center provides community education about air quality and related health impacts.
 Working with community partners and the Ecology Center’s environmental education team, we have developed presentations and community fact sheets on air quality.
-Community groups have used the information to approach air polluting industry groups to outline their concerns and negotiate community requests around operating parameters.
+Community groups have used the information to approach air-polluting industry groups to outline their concerns and negotiate community requests around operating parameters.